beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-9.0.md

 - Here, both parameters in the lambda expression are discarded because they are not needed to handle the click event.

-- **Exception Handling**

-- Sometimes, you might want to catch an exception but you're not interested in the exception object itself.
+- **Exception Handling**: Sometimes, you might want to catch an exception but you're not interested in the exception object itself.

 ```csharp
 using System;